ucsd-dsc-arts/dsc160-final-group17_final/README.md

 The referenced styles are screenshots of the respected movies from IMDb.com.

 For the Marilyn part, we did both Tensorflow Hub's fast style transfer and also building a VGG19 from scratch.
-Our sequence of training epochs 1-10 was from the VGG19 model.
-The Spiderverse-styled Marilyn took 44 minutes to train from the VGG19 model.
-Due to the training time, we only did it on the Spiderverse style and the final Marilyn products were compiled with fast style transfer products.
+Our sequence of training epochs 1-10 was from the VGG19 model while the final output is from Tensorflow's fast style transfer.

 Getty image sources